 Direct your focus work on small isometric movements to tone, shape, and strengthen the entire body.
 In this Grokker Premium Video join Michelle Rahlves in her Tahoe studio to learn that the beauty of the bar is that you actually don't need a bar, you can use a chair!
 Like Pilates, the Bar Effect workouts have an eye to injury prevention and are designed to develop lean muscles.

-8. Flexibility & Control #6: Squat Reach & Flare Clock
+10. Squat Reach & Flare Clock For Flexibility

 This workout will challenge your balance, flexibility and overall body control.
-Join Angelo in this Grokker Premium video as he introduces you to nine great movements that are a fun alternative to the standard issue exercises you'd do at your local gym.
+Join Angelo as he introduces you to nine great movements that are a fun alternative to standard issue exercises.
 Give it a try and see how you progress in your overall body control each time you do the workout.